-Dr Kafeel Khan released from jail at midnight after Allahabad HC quashes his detention under NSA
+Dr Kafeel Khan, released from jail at midnight, says UP government could frame him in another case

-The court said Khan’s speech at the Aligarh Muslim University during the anti-Citizenship Amendment Act protests did not promote hatred or violence.
+The Allahabad High Court quashed his detention order under the National Security Act, setting him free.

-Paediatrician Dr Kafeel Khan was released from a jail in Mathura, Uttar Pradesh, on Tuesday midnight after the Allahabad High Court quashed his detention order under the National Security Act, PTI reported.
+Paediatrician Dr Kafeel Khan, on being released from Mathura jail, said the Uttar Pradesh government, instead of observing “Raj Dharma”, was like a “stubborn child” and could frame him in yet another case, PTI reported.
+Khan was released from prison on Tuesday midnight after the Allahabad High Court quashed his detention order under the National Security Act.

 The court said Khan’s speech at the Aligarh Muslim University during the anti-Citizenship Amendment Act protests did not promote hatred or violence, but was an appeal to national integrity.

 “Mathura jail administration informed at around 11 pm that Dr Kafeel will be released, and at around midnight, he was released,” Khan’s lawyer Irfan Ghazi told PTI.
 On Tuesday, Khan’s family members said they would file a contempt of court plea in the Allahabad High Court if he was not released as per the orders of the court.